| CONDUCTING AIR TIGHT

 at the time litigation of the underlying claim

+occurs.
 As with the claimant's statement, the witnesses'

 statement should, whenever possible, be taken